Hanson Truman Hughes

-Hanson Truman Hughes (c.
-1840–?) was an American politician and state legislator in North Carolina.
+Hanson Truman Hughes (died July 16, 1910) was an American politician and state legislator in North Carolina.
 He represented Granville County, North Carolina in the North Carolina House of Representatives in 1876.
 He was one of five African Americans serving in the North Carolina Senate in 1876 to 1877.
 He also worked as a barber.

 Early life

 Hanson Truman Hughes was born in North Carolina.
-He may have been enslaved prior to the American Civil War ending.
+He may have been enslaved prior to the conclusion of the American Civil War.
 Hanson lived in early life in Oxford, a town in Granville County, North Carolina; and in later life he lived in Charlotte, North Carolina.

-He had been married to Delia Ann (née Reid) (1841–1897), together they had 7 children.
+Hughes married Delia Ann Reid and together they had seven children.
+She died in 1897.

 Career

-Starting around 1866, he worked as a barber.
+Hughes worked as a barber.
 He owned land and personal property of substantial value and became a leader within the African-American community.

-In the State v.
-Hanson T. Hughes et al., he was prosecuted alongside others in 1875, for leading a procession with horses in Oxford, North Carolina in celebration of the emancipation proclamation.

-Hanson served two terms in the North Carolina state assembly and one term in the North Carolina state senate.
-He represented Granville County in the North Carolina House of Representatives, alongside William Crews.
+He served as a trustee of the A.M.E.
+Church in Raleigh and was one of two dozen agents authorized to collect money on its behalf.

+In 1867, Hughes became the first colored man to serve on a jury in North Carolina during the Reconstruction era when he was summoned to serve for the U.S. District Court.
+He was prosecuted on riot charges in 1875 for leading a boisterous horseback procession in Oxford to celebrate the anniversary of the Emancipation Proclamation.
+The local Superior Court and State Supreme Court eventually determined that the procession was legal.

+Hughes represented Granville County in the North Carolina House of Representatives from 1872 to 1875.
+He represented Granville in the State Senate from 1876 to 1877, serving alongside four other black solons.
+His credentials were accepted and he took his seat in the Senate on November 22, 1876.

 In April 1881, Hughes was appointed as justice of the peace in Oxford Township.

+Later life

+Hughes died while visiting one of his children in East Orange, New Jersey, on July 16, 1910, at 74 years of age.